alexmilowski/littleflow/littleflow.md

  1. Edges are directed.
  1. An edge from A to B means that A occurs before B.
  1. Two distinct nodes A and B are only connected by one edge from A to B.
+ 1. Nodes in the graph may have the same label.
+This means they are the same task but in a different invocation context.

 A sequence of structured information flows between nodes over directed edges.
 A task may choose how to interpret such information from all incoming edges.